111 K Street NE

 - Local 202.783.3870

 On behalf of FreedomWorks activists nationwide, I urge you to contact your senators and ask them to vote in the manner prescribed for each amendment below to the National Defense Authorization Act for Fiscal Year 2021, S. 4049, should these amendments be allowed votes.
-FreedomWorks may count the votes on the amendments for purposes of our 2020 Congressional Scorecard and, as is always the case, reserves the right to score any other amendments not listed below that are brought to the floor for votes, as well as related procedural or other votes.
+FreedomWorks may count the votes on these amendments for purposes of our 2021 Congressional Scorecard and, as is always the case, reserves the right to score any other amendments not listed below that are brought to the floor for votes, as well as related procedural or other votes.

 NO - S.Amdt.
 2198: Introduced by Sen. Mike Crapo (R-Idaho), this amendment is a mass of financial services regulation with civil and criminal penalties masked as anti-money laundering legislation.
 Beyond simply providing support for the Financial Crimes Enforcement Network (FinCEN), this amendment also includes a poison pill provision to create a new federal definition for a “beneficial owner,” regardless of the fact that one already exists.
 Additionally, it creates a federal database of beneficial owners, which is concerning for potential abuse especially considering that no warrant is needed to access the information in the database.